 A key piece of advice I give clients preparing for job interviews is to stop trying to please.

 Stop trying to be or say whatever you think the employer wants to hear.
 Don’t behave as though this is your doctoral oral exam.
-Don’t approach interviewing as though you’re taking a test that requires giving the “right” answers to a professor you hope finds you worthy.
+Don’t approach interviewing as though you’re taking a test that requires giving the “right” answers in hope they find you worthy.

 What’s wrong with seeking to please?

-The employer is looking to hire a professional—someone who knows herself, knows her strengths, and can communicate the value she offers, not someone desperately seeking approval.
+The employer is looking to hire a professional—someone who knows herself and her strengths.
+Someone who can communicate the value she offers, not someone desperately seeking approval.

 Yes, the employer is trying to find out what you’d be like to work with.
 But you also want to be finding out what the job, your colleagues, and the institution are really like.